 Bed linen and towels are INCLUDED.
 The first £20 of electricity is INCLUDED with any additional usage payable by meter reading at the end of your stay.
 Heating is by gas central heating (first £20 INCLUDED) and electric stove effect fire.
-WiFi is available (subject to a fair usage policy), at a charge of £10 per week.
+Wifi is INCLUDED (subject to a fair usage policy).
 Sorry, no pets or smoking in the cottage.

 The weekly guide prices for this property are shown below.
 Use the availability & book sidebar on the right to select your holiday or calculate short break rates (where available).